matiaskorhonen/FragmentedMP4Parser/README.md

 This parser is tested with fMP4 files produced from the `mediafilesegmenter` utility included with Apple’s HTTP Live Streaming Tools.

+## FragmentedMP4Description

+A container class that stores descriptive information of a fragmented MPEG-4 (fMP4) file.
+The container includes information that is relevant to generating HTTP Live Streaming (HLS) playlists.

+This module was built to to store data provided by the [FragmentedMP4Parser](https://github.com/sbader/FragmentedMP4Parser) module, but can also be used as a generic container class.

 ## Installation

 To install the package add the following line to the `Package.swift` dependencies.